CtrlAltLeo/project-bucket-half-full/Docs/USD.md

 ## Blender
 Now that we have worked with coding basic objects with USD fies and viewing them in usdview, it is time to move to a more robust application: *Blender*.

+To begin working with Blender, the download and documentation can be found [here](https://www.blender.org/download/).
+At the time of composing this documentation, the next version of Blender, **5.1**, has been released.

 ### Aside: STL -> USD using Blender